 Open Source Brain v2#

-OSBv2 is under active development
+OSBv2 is live!

 OSBv2 is structured around 3 key concepts: Repositories, Workspaces and Applications.